세상 모든 정보

-Safe eating for companion dogs is important.
-There are foods that are safe for humans but dangerous for dogs, and it is important to avoid giving these foods to them.
-Below, we will take a closer look at foods that can be harmful to dogs.
+Ensuring the safety of your canine companion's meals is crucial.
+There are foods that are safe for humans but can be dangerous for dogs, and it's important to avoid giving them these.
+Let's delve into the details of foods that can be harmful to dogs below.

 Avocado

 Avocados contain persin, a fungicidal toxin that is harmful to dogs.
-While high doses are fatal, even small amounts can cause mild symptoms such as vomiting or diarrhea.
+While high doses can be fatal, even small amounts can cause mild symptoms like vomiting and diarrhea.

 Mustard

-Mustard is not fatal in small amounts, but it can be toxic if consumed in large quantities.
-Small amounts of mustard are often used by veterinarians to induce vomiting.
+Mustard, while not typically fatal in small quantities, can become toxic if consumed excessively.
+Interestingly, veterinarians sometimes use small amounts of mustard to induce vomiting.

-Apples themselves do not contain toxins, but the seeds contain a toxic substance called amygdalin.
-However, it is fatal only if large amounts are ingested and chewed.
+Apples themselves don't contain toxins, but their seeds contain a toxic substance called amygdalin.
+However, a large quantity needs to be ingested and chewed to be lethal.

 Artificial Sweeteners (Xylitol)

-Xylitol is extremely harmful to dogs and can cause unconsciousness within 15 to 20 minutes by triggering rapid insulin production.
+Xylitol is incredibly harmful to dogs, triggering rapid insulin production that can lead to unconsciousness within 15 to 20 minutes.

 Garlic

-Garlic contains thiosulfates, which can damage red blood cells and be fatal to dogs.
-Although large quantities must be consumed for toxicity to occur, caution is needed, especially for some sensitive breeds.
+Garlic contains thiosulfate, which can damage red blood cells and potentially be fatal to dogs.
+While large quantities are needed for toxicity, certain sensitive breeds should be especially cautious.

 Cooked Bones